 U.S. Fed balance sheet shrinks in the latest week

-NEW YORK Feb 28 (Reuters) - The U.S. Federal Reserve's balance sheet shrank in the latest week with reduced holdings of federal agency debt and mortgage-backed securities, Fed data released on Thursday showed.
+NEW YORK Jan 31 (Reuters) - The U.S. Federal Reserve's balance sheet shrank in the latest week with reduced holdings of mortgage-backed securities, Fed data released on Thursday showed.

-The Fed's balance sheet, a broad gauge of its lending to the financial system, stood at $3.072 trillion on Feb.
-27, compared with a record large $3.077 trillion on Feb.
-20.
+The Fed's balance sheet - a broad gauge of its lending to the financial system - stood at $2.991 trillion on Jan.
+30, compared with a record-large $2.994 trillion on Jan.
+23.

-The Fed's ownership of mortgage bonds guaranteed by Fannie Mae, Freddie Mac and the Government National Mortgage Association (Ginnie Mae) totaled $1.016 trillion compared with $1.033 trillion the previous week.
+The Fed's ownership of mortgage bonds guaranteed by Fannie Mae, Freddie Mac and the Government National Mortgage Association (Ginnie Mae) totaled $965.78 billion compared with $983.17 billion the previous week.

-The Fed's overnight direct loans to credit-worthy banks via its discount window averaged $3 million a day compared with an average of $8 million per day the prior week.
+The Fed's overnight direct loans to credit-worthy banks via its discount window averaged $5 million a day, which was also unchanged from the prior week.